mattiamanzati/effect-ful-computations/slides.md

 We'll just write some logic and leave the actual data fetching implementation of data to future Mattia, and for sure he'll be more than happy to implement that.

-Let's start by getting our dummy TODOs from our variable.
 We'll then loop for each todo, for each todo we'll find its assigned user based on the user id, and we'll finally build the data that will be used by our render component.

 In our component we can now simply call that function, and produce the output by just looping the items and no additional work is needed here in render.